-With so many affordable online general education courses to choose from, you are not alone if you have found yourself wondering where to start.
-So, is there a particular course that you should take first?
+English?
+Math?
+Biology?
+History?
+Accounting?
+With so many affordable online courses to choose from, you may have found yourself wondering which course you should take first at StraighterLine.

-First, consider your strong points from an academic perspective.
+Consider your strengths from an academic perspective.
 For instance, is writing usually your strongest subject?
 Or perhaps you consider yourself a “math person.”
-Especially when you are first starting out as a college student, the best approach is to start strong, which means taking a course that you are likely to do well in.
+When you are first starting out as a college student, the best approach is to start strong, which means taking a course that you are likely to do well in.
 When students struggle with courses early in their college careers, they are far less likely to finish their degrees.

 The bottom line is that you will be much more likely to succeed in pursuit of your degree if you start off on the right foot, so keep these tips in mind as you plan for your future at StraighterLine and beyond.